-Images from all the architects' proposals were available for public viewing at MLK Jr. Memorial Library and all other DC Public Libraries starting Saturday, Feb.
-8. You can still let us know what you think on Ideascale.
+Images from all the architects' proposals were available for public viewing at MLK Jr. Memorial Library and all neighborhood libraries, Feb.
+8-15.
+The final firm was announced on Tuesday, Feb.
+18.Sign up for email updates

 - Renovate the building for sole use by the library.